OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/implicit_comps/defining_icomps.rst

    :width: 50%
    :alt: diagram of a simple circuit with two resistors and one diode

-In order to find the voltages, we'll employ `Kirchoff's voltage law <https://en.wikipedia.org/wiki/Kirchhoff%27s_circuit_laws>`_, and solve for the voltages needed at each node to drive the net current to 0.
+In order to find the voltages, we'll employ `Kirchoff's current law <https://en.wikipedia.org/wiki/Kirchhoff%27s_circuit_laws>`_, and solve for the voltages needed at each node to drive the net current to 0.

 This means that the voltages at each node are *state variables* for the analysis.
 In other words, V1 and V2 are defined implicitly by the following residual equation: